yntantan/pornhub/README.md

 ## Introduction

-This project is forked from `https://github.com/killmymates/Pornhub`, and deleted QRcode.
+This project is forked from `https://github.com/killmymates/Pornhub`, and QRcode is deleted.

 ## New Feature

-- multi task using threading && Queue, simple Priority Scheduler based idle buffer size
+- multi task using threading && queue, simple scheduler based priority.
-- download completed large file, see more to learn about `http status code 206`
+- download completed large file, learn more to search `http status code 206`

 ## Using

     > python3 crawler.py